 However, if you feel like you can't control your tone, with the help of precise and individually tailored scale patterns and repeated exercises, you will be able to control, strengthen and expand the sound of your voice.
 By learning how to change the way you use your voice muscles in the larynx and breath flow you can create a clearer and more expressive speaking tone.

-SPEAKING VOICE MUST BE AUTHENTIC AND HONEST
+TONES OF VOICE MUST BE AUTHENTIC AND HONEST

 Mastering our verbal communication is becoming more and more important for engagement.
 To do this it is crucial that when we speak we use tones that match the meaning of our words.
 Click here to read how a staggering 87% of employees worldwide are not engaged.
 Many companies are experiencing a crisis of engagement and aren't aware of it.